Sindhura1897/Sentiment_Analysis_Gamesphere_Reviews/README.md

 ![Scikit-Learn](https://img.shields.io/badge/Scikit--Learn-✔-blue)

 ## Overview
-This project performs sentiment analysis on text data to classify opinions as **positive, negative, or neutral**.
+This project performs sentiment analysis on text data to classify opinions as **positive, or negative**.

 ## Tools Used
 - **Python**